 Project Background

 On October 27, 2025, the City of Culver City, CA City Council approved a motion to authorize a civic assembly to develop strategies to increase public participation in the City’s budget process.
 On December 1, 2025, the City Council approved a professional services agreement with CNDP to design and implement the civic assembly following a competitive selection process.
+Assembly participants have been tasked with learning, deliberating, and making recommendations about how the City of Culver City can increase public participation in the budget process.
+The City of Culver City City Council unanimously approved the Assembly remit (“How might the City of Culver City increase public participation in the budget process?”) on March 16, 2026.

 Commissioning Sponsor & Funder